 You CAN Keep a Man Interested in You

 Meeting a man in today’s day and age is actually very easy, especially with all the online dating sites.
 However, if you find yourself dating the same men, falling into the same habits, repeating the same mistakes, then it’s time for you to seriously take a breather and reflect on yourself.
 Take time for yourself to understand who you are and what you want.

-Take time to know yourself
+Take time to know and love yourself

 Some women are terrified of being alone for a period of time, but this is necessary for you to get a deeper understanding of your self-sabotaging behaviors which are preventing you from truly finding true love and meeting that good decent guy that’s out there and waiting to meet you.
 For the old myth that all the good guys are taken, is just that, a myth.
 You can find a man who is interested in a long-term relationship and lifetime commitment.